yogesh-zone/react/README.md

 ## Features of CAR BAZAAR

-Markup : *Consumers can buy and sell easily through a smartphone.
+* Consumers can buy and sell easily through a smartphone.
-Markup : *Discover deals and buy from verified sellers in your neighbourhood.
+* Discover deals and buy from verified sellers in your neighbourhood.
-Markup : *Safely get what you want from home and have conversations with certified sellers, negotiate with them.
+* Safely get what you want from home and have conversations with certified sellers, negotiate with them.

 ## Installation